Apologetics: Truth Story Core Value

 Like nearly every field over the past couple decades, interest apologetics has exploded in recent history.
 Many ministries, churches and apologists teach online, on college campuses, and in small and large venues.
 Various programs are teaching apologetics and enrollment continues to grow.
 In most cases, this a great thing.
 I rejoice that obstacles to the gospel are being removed so people can believe the gospel and be saved.

-According to Matt Slick at carm.org, Presuppositional Apologetics “presupposes God’s existence and argues from that perspective to show the validity of Christian theism.”
-It’s usually contrasted with Classical or Evidential Apologetics which depends on traditional proofs for the existence of God.
+Presuppositional apologetics is an approach to Christian apologetics which aims to expose the faulty foundations of unbelieving thought and argues the Biblical worldview alone makes human experience intelligible.
+Presuppositional apologetics, or presuppositionalism, is usually contrasted with classical or evidential apologetics which depends on traditional proofs for the existence of God.
 This is not to say that we are anti-evidence, only that we understand evidences to be less convincing to unbelievers because of their underlying presuppositions and spiritual condition.

 Finally, apologetics sometimes becomes untethered from its Biblical anchor.
 Apologists can venture into defending deism or theism.
 They can even deny clear teachings in the Bible like the special creation of Adam and Eve.
 This is unfortunate.
 Our aim is to be thoroughly Biblical in our approach.
 We want to defend the faith once for all delivered to the saints as revealed in the Scriptures (Jude 3) – not some impotent version of theism.